williamsantosa/ucsc-cs/README.md

 This guide is intended to be read by freshmen computer science majors

+### Quick Note for Non-CS admittees

+- Talk about impacted (CS is impacted)
+- Discuss how hard it is to CS, may only be able to take a few CS classes

 ### What is Computer Science?

 Theory, algorithms, programming languages, architecture.